-Introductory Economics and Business Statistics
+• ECON-241 Introductory Economics and Business Statistics

 Topics include nomenclature of descriptive statistics; probabilities using the normal, binomial, and Poisson distributions; Chi-square; sampling; estimation of parameters; hypothesis testing; linear regression; and correlation.
-A student may not receive credit for both this course and Mathematics 107, Psychology 205, or Biology 260.
+A student may not receive credit for both this course and MGT 235, Mathematics 107, Psychology 205, or Biology 260.
 Prerequisites: Econ 103 and 104, and one of the following: Math 105-106, 111 or the equivalent; or permission of the Econ department.
-Math 105 is a prerequisite; MATH 106 or MATH 111 can be taken concurrently as a co-requisite.
+Math 105 is a prerequisite; MATH 106 or MATH 111 can be taken concurrently as a corequisite.

-Intermediate Macroeconomic Theory
+• ECON-243 Intermediate Macroeconomic Theory